jean-pierreBoth/coreset/README.md

 ## Introduction
 This crate is devoted to clustering approximation, in metric spaces, of large number data of points.
-Especially we are interested in case where the data cannot be loaded entirely in memory and need a streaming approach.
+Especially we are interested in cases where the data cannot be loaded entirely in memory and need a streaming approach.

 The method relies on obtaining a coreset for the metric used in the problem.
 A k-coreset is a sampled summary of a much smaller number of points called facilities.
 The points are selected to approximate the cost of dispatching the original dataset to **every** subset of k points.
-So searchin a k-clustering the point facilites will be a good approximation to the clustering of the whole data.
+So searching a k-medoid clustering of the point facilites will be a good approximation to the clustering of the whole data.
 But the selected points have now **weights** attached to the selected points, so we use a weighted point clustering method to produce final clusters.

 The crate comes in the form of a library and a specific binary in the subcrate [fromhnsw](#fromhnsw)

+## Clustering quality

+The workspace sub-crate *merit* provides clustering quality based on information theory.
+It is based on the paper:
+    - Vinh.N.X Information Theoretic Measures for clustering comparison.
+[Vinh 2010](https://jmlr.csail.mit.edu/papers/volume11/vinh10a/vinh10a.pdf)

 ## References to implemented algorithms